Fall Turnover: A Physical Look at Lakes

 Read More

-There are naturally occurring elements and minerals within Nebraska’s geology, and with that, it is not uncommon to find them in Nebraska’s groundwater.
-Calcium, magnesium, iron, manganese, fluoride, arsenic, and uranium are among the elements found in Nebraska.
-This month, the spotlight series continues with iron and manganese.
+There are naturally occurring elements and minerals within Nebraska geology, and with that, it is not uncommon to find them in Nebraska’s groundwater.
+The final installment of the Spotlight Series is Uranium.

 Read More